shimadasoftware/data-analysis-path/concepts.md

 4. Correlation: A correlation is like a relationship.
 Correlation does not equal causation

 5. Big-picture and Detail-oriented thinking: Being able to see the big picture as well as the details.
 Detail-oriented thinking is figuring out all the aspects that will help you execute a plan.

+### Some questions that data analyst ask when they are on the hunt for a solution

+- What is the root cause of the problem?
+- Where are the gaps in our process?
+- What did we not consider before?

+### Root cause

+- The reason why a problem occurs.
+- Ask, “why?” five times to reveal the root cause.

+### Gap analysis

+A method for examining and evaluating how a process works currently in order to get where you want to be in the future.